ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks script update`
 {: #script_update}

-Rewrite scripts that call kubernetes-service commands.
+Rewrite scripts that call `kubernetes-service` commands.
 Legacy-structured commands are replaced with beta-structured commands.
 For a list of all changes between the legacy and beta formats, see the comparison table in [Using the beta {{site.data.keyword.containerlong_notm}} plug-in](/docs/containers?topic=containers-cs_cli_changelog#changelog_beta).
 {: shortdesc}

 <p class="important">Most command behavior and syntax changes in version 1.0.
-These changes are not backwards compatible.
+These changes are not compatible with earlier versions.
 After you update your scripts, you must continue to use version `1.0` of the plug-in within the script or the environment where the script is run.
 Do not change the `IKS_BETA_VERSION` environment variable to a different version.</p>

 ```
 ibmcloud ks script update [--in-place] FILE [FILE ...]